-When Australians look for a long-term investment, many prefer to put their money towards a physical asset they can see and touch.
-Property may also offer both immediate and future gains through rental income and capital appreciation.
-But while property continues to be a favoured investment choice, success is never guaranteed.
+When Australians look for long-term investment, many prefer to put their money towards property, mainly because it's a physical asset they can see and touch.
+Although property continues to be a favoured investment choice, success is never guaranteed.

-Unlike buying your own home, property investors must think purely with the head, not the heart, when choosing where and what to buy.
+Unlike buying your own home, property investors must think purely with their head, not their heart, when choosing where and what to buy.
 The location and type of property you buy will directly affect your rental income and capital growth.

 Get to know the neighbourhood before investing.
-Public transport and access to the CBD are hugely valuable.
-Also look for schools and lifestyle offerings such as parks and retail precincts.
+Amenities - especially public transport and access to the CBD - are hugely valuable.
+Schools and lifestyle offerings such as parks and retail precincts are equally valuable with the most appealing investments offering local lifestyle opportunities, cutting the need for commutes.

 It's essential to research the market thoroughly to ensure you pay a reasonable price and position yourself for healthy capital growth.
 One strategy is to identify 'hot suburbs' that have recently seen strong prices and look for neighbouring suburbs that might be next in line.